l-bruyant/sportsee-front/README.md

     npm start dev

 ### 5.5 How to test ?
-First, make sure to laucnh the front-end app (see step above)
+First, make sure to launch the front-end app (see step above)

 #### 5.5.1 With mocked data
 If you don't want to run the back-end, you can use mocked data.
 - To activate mocked data mode, go to src/utils/api/api.js and set

         const useMockData = true
-- Then, go to 'http://localhost:3000/dashboard/100' to display the mocked data.
+- Then, go to 'http://localhost:3000/dashboard/100' to display the mocked data

 #### 5.5.2 With data from the back-end
 - First, you need to install the back-end and start the back-end app (check instructions on the back-end directory)